by Collyn Rivers – Updated 2020

-A major bibliography is included in my major Caravan & Tow Vehicle Dynamics This is an ongoing work in progress – it is updated and expanded frequently.
+A major bibliography is included in my major Travel Trailer & Tow Vehicle Dynamics This is an ongoing work in progress – it is updated and expanded frequently.

 For a UK-oriented view see the (very readable) Understanding the Dynamics of Towing, by Simon P Barlow.

 If you find this article of value or interest please buy one or more of our books.
 Caravan & Motorhome Book, the Camper Trailer Book, Caravan & Motorhome Electrics, Solar That Really Works (for cabins and RVs) and Solar Success (for home and property systems).
 For author information Click on Bio.

 This topic often arises on RV forums.
 If you feel it may assist others please consider placing this Link on the appropriate forum thread.